meta-company/makex/documents/source/comparison.md

   - Subprocesses and context switches shall happen whether the sub-target needs rebuilding or not.
 - No list data structure.
 - No mapping data structure.
+- There is no canonical make language (gnu/BSD/etc)

 ## Meson